 A Scientific Voyage of Global Significance

 Saildrone USVs provide an unprecedented opportunity to learn about distant marine environments.
-Powered by wind and solar energy and equipped with an array of instruments to monitor ocean and atmospheric conditions, two saildrones departed New Zealand in January 2019 on an epic voyage: the first-ever autonomous circumnavigation of Antarctica, with the generous support of the Li Ka Shing Foundation of Hong Kong.
+Powered by wind and solar energy and equipped with an array of instruments to monitor ocean and atmospheric conditions, three saildrones departed New Zealand on an epic voyage: the first-ever autonomous circumnavigation of Antarctica, with the generous support of the Li Ka Shing Foundation of Hong Kong.

-Scientists from around the globe are providing inputs into the mission plan as the saildrones explore the Southern Ocean’s diverse ecosystem, studying topics ranging from krill abundance to penguin behavior and carbon fluxes.
+Scientists from around the globe are providing inputs into the mission plan as the saildrones explore the Southern Ocean’s diverse ecosystem, studying topics ranging from krill abundance and penguin behavior to carbon fluxes and ocean acidification.

 Bringing Antarctica to the Classroom

 Students, as part of their class or individually, can follow along with the mission on this website.
 Explore real-time data and imagery sent by satellite, and learn about Antarctic krill, penguins, and the importance of phytoplankton.
-Don’t forget to enter the Wing Design contest by submitting your design for a saildrone wing and win a trip to Saildrone HQ in California to see your design come to life—the contest is open to Hong Kong residents only.
+Along the way several contests took place, with students submitting their creative designs for saildrone wings and making short videos about 'How Antarctica affects me'.

 Teachers can access a series of STEM-oriented developed by the 1851 Trust, a UK-based education charity committed to inspiring young people to become future innovators and environmental stewards.
 The curriculum is offered free of charge to teachers around the world for use in their classrooms, along with with the interactive mission map and weekly blog posts.